Bottled water: Bans

 In response to environmental and financial concerns, a few localities and U.S. colleges are banning bottled water sales.

 In 2009, the small New South Wales town of Bundanoon voted to become the first town in the world to ban the selling or dispensing of bottled water.
 Bundanoon caught the attention of many other cities around the world.

 After a Sydney-based beverage company wanted to open a water extraction plant in the New South Wales town Bundanoon, residents outlawed the sale of bottled water.
 The town continues to fight the company's proposal in court.

 "In the same week the New South Wales state premier also banned all state departments and agencies from buying bottled water because of its huge environmental footprint, joining more than 70 cities in the United States, Canada and the United Kingdom that have banned bottled water in their departments."

 In 2012, the town of Concord, Massachusetts, became the first in the United States to ban the sale of bottled water.
 Specifically, sales of non-sparkling, unflavored drinking water in single-serving polyethelyne terephthalate (PET) bottles of 1 litre (34 ounces) or less are prohibited.
 The ban went into effect on 1 January 2013.

+Commodification

+The commodification of water into bottled water has led to the transformation of a once freely accessible resource into a widely marketed consumer product.
+Bottled water, initially introduced for its perceived purity and convenience, has become a global industry with substantial economic implications.
+In a 2006 article, American anthropologist Richard Wilk explored the commodification of bottled water, examining the cultural meanings embedded in water that are then manipulated by marketers, as well as the motivations behind the purchasing of bottled water.
+The commodification process involves branding, packaging, and marketing water as a commodity, often emphasizing qualities such as freshness, purity, and health benefits.

+Wilk argues that the historical significance of water, from sacred springs to the modernist industrial theme of controlling nature, contributes to its unique capacity to convey both the magic of nature and technological mastery.
+Marketing strategies capitalize on nature-related imagery, using labels predominantly in blue and transparent bottles to emphasize purity.
+Wilk further examines the symbolic analysis of water's associations with nature, purity, and danger.
+Bottled water also intersects with social distinctions, health claims, and the exoticizing of its origins to enhance value.
+Wilk also addresses that bottled water, often marketed as superior or purer than tap water, frequently originates from municipal water supplies.
+Despite claims of taste distinctions, blind tests often reveal indiscernible differences between tap and bottled water.